 I will teach science for a month then social studies for two months.

-I terms of my time table I am running out of room so these subjects need to fit in wherever I have room.
+In terms of my timetable, I am running out of room so these subjects need to fit in wherever I have room.

-I look for 3-4 periods a week that these fit into my schedule.
+I look for 3-4 periods a week that fit into my schedule.

 If I had lots of space I would try these for close to a math or language period.